Sumatra: Flora and fauna

 Sumatra supports a wide range of vegetation types that are home to a rich variety of species, including 17 endemic genera of plants.
 Unique species include the Sumatran pine which dominates the Sumatran tropical pine forests of the higher mountainsides in the north of the island and rainforest plants such as Rafflesia arnoldii (the world's largest individual flower), and the titan arum (the world's largest unbranched inflorescence).

 The island is home to 201 mammal species and 580 bird species.
 There are nine endemic mammal species on mainland Sumatra and 14 more endemic to the nearby Mentawai Islands.
 There are about 300 freshwater fish species in Sumatra.
 There are 93 amphibian species in Sumatra, 21 of which are endemic to Sumatra.

-The Sumatran tiger, Sumatran rhinoceros, Sumatran elephant, Sumatran ground cuckoo, Sumatran orangutan and Tapanuli orangutan are all critically endangered, indicating the highest level of threat to their survival.
+The Sumatran tiger, Sumatran rhinoceros, Sumatran elephant, Sumatran orangutan and Tapanuli orangutan are all critically endangered, indicating the highest level of threat to their survival.
 In October 2008, the Indonesian government announced a plan to protect Sumatra's remaining forests.

 The island includes more than 10 national parks, including three which are listed as the Tropical Rainforest Heritage of Sumatra World Heritage Site – Gunung Leuser National Park, Kerinci Seblat National Park and Bukit Barisan Selatan National Park.
 The Berbak National Park is one of three national parks in Indonesia listed as a wetland of international importance under the Ramsar Convention.

 Sumatra has lost almost 50% of its tropical rainforest since 1980.
 Many species are now critically endangered, such as the Sumatran ground cuckoo, the Sumatran tiger, the Sumatran elephant, the Sumatran rhinoceros, and the Sumatran orangutan.
 Deforestation on the island has also resulted in serious seasonal smoke haze over neighbouring countries, such as the 2013 Southeast Asian haze which caused considerable tensions between Indonesia and affected countries Malaysia and Singapore.
 The widespread deforestation and other environmental destruction in Sumatra and other parts of Indonesia has often been described by academics as an ecocide.

 Rail transport

-Several unconnected railway networks built during Netherlands East Indies exist in Sumatra, such as the ones connecting Banda Aceh-Lhokseumawe-Besitang-Medan-Tebingtinggi-Pematang Siantar-Rantau Prapat in Northern Sumatra (the Banda Aceh-Besitang section was closed in 1971, but is currently being rebuilt).
+Several unconnected railway networks built during Netherlands East Indies exist in Sumatra, such as the ones connecting Banda Aceh-Lhokseumawe-Besitang-Medan-Tebingtinggi-Pematangsiantar-Rantau Prapat in Northern Sumatra (the Banda Aceh-Besitang section was closed in 1971, but is currently being rebuilt).
 Padang-Solok-Bukittinggi in West Sumatra, and Bandar Lampung-Palembang-Lahat-Lubuklinggau in Southern Sumatra.